ilberpy/RTXNTC/README.md

         * [Transcoding to BCn and image comparison](docs/integration/BlockCompression.md)
     * On Sample
         * [Inference on Sample using Cooporative Vector](docs/integration/InferenceOnSample.md)
+    * On Feedback
+        * See the [Inference on Feedback section](docs/Renderer.md#inference-on-feedback-mode) in the Renderer's Readme file.

 The [NTC Explorer](docs/Explorer.md) and [NTC Renderer](docs/Renderer.md) samples demonstrate using `LibNTC` for compression and decompression and can be used as a further reference for what an integrated content workflow might look like.